 New Bitcoin is produced through the process of ‘mining’ using complex computations.

 The computer mining for Bitcoin has to solve a convoluted mathematical puzzle.
-And the first to solve it wins the Bitcoin.
+In PoW, the first miner to solve the cryptographic puzzle validates a new block of transactions, which is then added to the blockchain.
+As a reward, the miner receives newly minted Bitcoin plus transaction fees.

 Nowadays, there are major Bitcoin mining farms concentrated in small pockets of the world.
 These are the entities generating the newest Bitcoin.
 But the previously mined Bitcoin is also still circulating and exchanging between wallets for vast sums of money.